-The Fund performance over the 10 and 20 years has been below average, ranking in the 73rd and 62nd percentile respectively.

-In the short term the Fund has performed better, ranking 21st percentile and 51st percentile over the last three and five years respectively.
-This was largely due to strong selection within the equity assets.
+The Fund performance over the 10 and 20 years has been below average, ranking in the 40th and 52nd percentile respectively.
+In the medium term the Fund has performed better, ranking 7th percentile and 15th percentile over the last three and five years respectively.